puzzle/dagger-techlab/content/en/docs/01/_index.md

-  functions     List available functions init          Initialize a new module install       Install a dependency
+  functions     List available functions init          Initialize a new module install       Install a dependency uninstall     Uninstall a dependency update        Update a dependency

 EXECUTION COMMANDS
   query         Send API queries to a dagger engine